TriangleSide/GoTools/README.md

-# GoBase
+g# GoBase

-GoBase is a starting point for other GoLang projects.
+GoBase is a library for other GoLang projects.
 It provides utilities designed to standardize development practices and streamline the creation of new applications.

 ## Documentation